gabriel/swiftui-patterns/README.md

 # SwiftUI Patterns

-A comprehensive collection of SwiftUI patterns, best practices, and architectural approaches for building modern iOS applications.
+A collection of SwiftUI patterns, best practices, and architectural approaches for building modern iOS applications.

 ## 🔧 Pattern Categories